What is a Clean-up?

 Determine what type of clean-up will meet your neighborhood’s needs and see below for more information about resources NWNW may be able to provide.

 Clean-up Program & Funding

 Below you can find PDFs that provide information and resources about the NWNW Clean-up Program.
 If your neighborhood is interested in holding a clean-up, contact firstname.lastname@example.org or 503-823-4265 to discuss your ideas and options.
-The deadline to register clean-ups for Spring 2014 is February 28th.
 If you are interested in holding a clean-up in Fall 2014, contact Jen to be notified of updates.
 Due to the clean-up funding cycle, clean-ups held between June and mid-August are eligible for reimbursement in the next fiscal year.Coalition Clean-up Program Contact Jen Kirk email@example.com 503-823-4265 Office hours: Monday – Thursday

 Downloadable Handouts (PDF):